MrSingh/notes/content/notes/financial_crime.md

 Once to have the right people then the stratgey to fight Financial Crime can be broken down into three distinct areas.

 - **Collaboration**: Working closely with stakeholders to capture and articulate business requirements.
-- **Innovation**: Utilizing advanced analytics and AI to identify and mitigate financial crime.
+- **Innovation**: Utilising advanced analytics and AI to identify and mitigate financial crime.
 - **Continuous Learning**: Staying updated with the latest trends and regulatory changes.

 The key here is to understand that this is *not simply the role of a data analyst but the role of a finacial crime data analyst*.
 The person(s) must have an interest in this area as this will require continuous learning and continuous adaption to changing regulation and criminal startegies to avoid these controls and regulations.